AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 BSU Spartan Team
 ====

-This repository provides information pertaining to the robot of the BSU Spartan Team, a self-driving car designed and programmed by delegates from the Philippines, for Future Engineers Category".
+This repository provides information pertaining to the robot of the BSU Spartan Team, a self-driving car designed and programmed by delegates from the Philippines, for Future Engineers Category.

 ***